 Mormons believe that God wants His children today to have an additional Scripture – The Book of Mormon.
-In order to justify their un-biblical beliefs (many gods, God was once a man, man can be come a god, add works to salvation…etc), Mormons have undermined the authority and the reliability of the Bible.
-The 8th Article of Faith from the Mormon Church states, “We believe the Bible to be the word of God as far as it is translated correctly.”
-This means that they are free to introduce a new gospel.
+In order to justify their un-biblical beliefs (many gods, God was once a man, man can be come a god, add works to salvation…etc.), Mormons have undermined the authority and the reliability of the Bible.

 Did Jesus say that the believers at the end of time will need an additional Scripture?
 No. The night before Jesus’ crucifixion, Jesus promised His apostles that after His departure, the Spirit would come and guide them “into all truth” (John 16:13), teaching them “all things,” and bringing to their remembrance “all things” that Jesus taught them (John 14:26).

 And after His crucifixion and resurrection, Jesus then commanded these same disciples to “make disciples of all the nations…teaching them to observe all things that I have commanded you” (Matthew 28:19-20).
 The fact is, “the faith…was once for all delivered to the saints” in the first century (Jude 3), so since that time Christians have had “all things that pertain to life and godliness” (2 Peter 1:3).
 Since then, “the man of God” has been “complete, thoroughly equipped for every good work” (2 Timothy 3:16-17).